Legal Status in Switzerland

 Prescription Requirement and Regulation

 Finasteride is subject to prescription requirements in Switzerland according to the Therapeutic Products Act (HMG) and is regulated by Swissmedic.
-[1] [2] This means you need a medical prescription as it falls under dispensing category B. Self-medication is not possible as the medication is not freely available in pharmacies.
+[1] [2] This means you need a medical prescription, as self-medication is not possible and the medication is not freely available in pharmacies.
 Finasteride is specifically approved by Swissmedic for hair loss treatment.
-The prescription requirement serves your safety so a doctor can assess your medical suitability, exclude contraindications, determine the correct dosage, and advise on side effects.
+The prescription requirement serves your safety, allowing a doctor to assess your medical suitability, exclude contraindications, determine the correct dosage, and advise on side effects.

 Available Formulations

 Since 2022, two dosage forms have been approved in Switzerland.
-[4] Oral tablets with 1 mg are available as Propecia (original) or as generics and represent the standard dosage for hair loss, taken daily.
-Topical solutions with concentrations from 0.005% to 0.2% are manufactured as individual prescriptions, with various concentrations possible and 1-2 mL applied daily.
+[4] Oral tablets with 1 mg are available as Propecia (original product) or as cheaper generics and are taken daily.
+Topical solutions are available in various concentrations from 0.005% to 0.2%, are manufactured as individual prescriptions, and applied to the scalp daily, providing a local alternative to systemic oral administration.

 How to Obtain a Prescription